Brand New Day (comics): Other characters

+New villains

-New villainsSean Boyle - This crook insulted Spider-Man by wearing a mask resembling his while committing crimes; he came to be known as the "Spider-Mugger".
+Sean Boyle – This crook insulted Spider-Man by wearing a mask resembling his while committing crimes; he came to be known as the "Spider-Mugger".
 Boyle steals several wallets, including Peter Parker's and, accidentally, one of his Spider-Man webshooters.
 He attempts to sell the device to his fence, Dooley, at the Blind Spot (a waterfront bar for crooks), but Dooley considers the webshooter useless and returns it.
 When Boyle puts it on only to discover what it actually is, he accidentally shoots a spider-tracer onto the back of Bruno Karnelli, who is also at the bar.
 Boyle hides this from Dooley and starts using the webshooter to restrain his victims, until he realises that he must have stolen it from the real Spider-Man and one of the wallets he's given to Dooley contains his ID.
 He returns to the Blind Spot and asks for it to be returned, attacking Dooley with webbing, but Dooley turns it around on him and starts strangling Boyle with it.
 Later on, as Dooley drives off, Spider-Man finds Boyle's lifeless body with the webshooter and tracer still on him.
-Gonzales and O'Neil witness Spider-Man doing this and assume he has murdered Boyle.Overdrive - Introduced in Free Comic Book Day's Swing Shift, this villain can "pimp out any ride", using nanites to control and reshape any vehicle he manages to steal.
-Claiming to be Spider-Man's biggest fan, he often remolds cars into replicas of his old Spider-Mobile.Mister Negative - Martin Li, caring owner of a homeless shelter, has a dark secret: he can switch to a "negative mode", becoming a crime boss.Freak - After ingesting drugs and the Lizard's stem-cell research specimens, an addict morphs into a mammal-like being.
+Gonzales and O'Neil witness Spider-Man doing this and assume he has murdered Boyle.

+Overdrive – Introduced in Free Comic Book Day's Swing Shift, this villain can "pimp out any ride", using nanites to control and reshape any vehicle he manages to steal.
+Claiming to be Spider-Man's biggest fan, he often remolds cars into replicas of his old Spider-Mobile.

+Mister Negative – Martin Li, caring owner of a homeless shelter, has a dark secret: he can switch to a "negative mode", becoming a crime boss.

+Freak – After ingesting drugs and the Lizard's stem-cell research specimens, an addict morphs into a mammal-like being.
 Unlike the Lizard, Freak has his own mind when transformed and is obsessed with getting high.
-When nearly killed, Freak enters a metamorphosis state inside a cocoon and hatches in a significantly mutated form; he now cannot be defeated the same way as before.Paper Doll - A teenaged girl who is obsessed with actor Bobby Carr.
+When nearly killed, Freak enters a metamorphosis state inside a cocoon and hatches in a significantly mutated form; he now cannot be defeated the same way as before.

+Paper Doll – A teenaged girl who is obsessed with actor Bobby Carr.
 She dresses like a goth, and has blue skin and the power to become paper thin and blend into backgrounds.
 She targets people who slander Bobby Carr and compresses them into her paper thin condition, thus killing them.